 3. Taste the Excellent Wines in Old Wine House (Maribor, Slovenia)

 Did you know that the oldest vine in the world is grown in Maribor?
-“Stara trta” celebrated the region of Styria in the world of winemaking, so the Old Wine House is an important stay on the wine route of Central Europe.
+“Stara trta” celebrated the region of Styria in the world of winemaking, so the Old Wine House is an important stop on the wine route of Central Europe.

 This medieval house is in the old town, next to the river Drava.
 Today, it houses a museum dedicated to wine production.
 With guided wine tours, you can learn more about viticulture in Slovenia, try local wines, and buy a bottle of wine or handmade chocolate pralines.

 Every June, an important wine festival is held in Maribor, so that is the time of year when it is best to visit.
-The working hours of the Old Wine House are from 10 am to 6 pm, and guided tours cost around 15 euro for a group of several people.

 Take a tour of Maribor, Ptuj and the heart of the vineyards here.